Arora0/Traveling-Salesman/README.md

 The system starts at a high "Temperature" and accepts the new solutions based on the Boltzmann Probability distribution, P= exp(-dE/T), where dE is the change in energy or in this case in the value of f(x).
 In the beginning, the bad solutions are also accepted with a high probability allowing a broader search of the solution space and also enabling the algorithm to escape local optima.
-The temperature is then slowly decreased and the algorithm tends to a greedy approarch where a good solution is accepted with a higher probability.
+The temperature is then slowly decreased and the algorithm tends to a greedy approach where a good solution is accepted with a higher probability.
 This approach, called the Metropolis Algorithm, brings us extremely close to the global optima with a lot less computational expense.

 # Required libraries
 This project uses a rather simple framework to achieve the goal.
 The libraries required are numpy, matplotlib and IPython.
-They can be downloaded using either the pip or Conda installer.
+They can be downloaded using either the pip or conda installer.